 Schools will be allocated 4.5 days from their Improvement Partner (including prep and follow up).
 Where a school is in the Ofsted window this will be increased to 7 days so that schools can access specific support in relation to support and preparation for inspection.

-Schools facing additional or specific challenges their allocation of time will be tailored to meet their needs.
+For schools facing additional or specific challenges, their allocation of time will be tailored to meet their needs.
 This may include the establishment of a project board or rapid recovery group.

 Ensure schools have an accurate understanding of the strengths and weaknesses of their data which will support SEF and SIP/SDP writing.

 - Analysis of school data, comparisons with local and national data – annual report across all phases.

 - Annual data school profiles (bespoke as requested).

 - Access to data reports which support leaders to be able to quickly make comparisons between schools, NLC and national data sets.

 - Access to expert advice with regard to data.